“I think dogs are the most amazing creatures; they give unconditional love.

 For me they are the role model for being alive”.

-Stacie decided to pursue a passion in dog behaviour after experiencing problematic behaviours with fear aggression with one of her own dogs, a Husky/lab/Staffordshire/Shar Pei cross.
+Stacie decided to pursue a passion in dog behavior after experiencing problematic behaviors when she learned about fear aggression with one of her own dogs, a Husky/lab/Staffordshire/Shar Pei cross.
 He and his look a like sister and mother were abused and neglected, left outside in all kinds of inclement weather and prey for free roaming aggressive dogs.

 They escaped from their owners, and were picked up and taken to a local SPCA.
 Unfortunately the male dog and his mother remained at the shelter; the owners just wanted the sister back.
 The mother was adopted within the first month.The male dog lived at a rather large, older and noisy shelter for 6 months.
 He experienced the ‘black dog syndrome’, no one wanted to adopt him because he was black.
 He has always behaved older than his years.
-He is now 7 years old and a happy dog, and we now know what makes him confident and what doesn’t.
+He is now 9 years old and a relatively happy dog, and we now know what makes him confident and what doesn’t.
+We avoid the triggers.

 Feeling exasperated by the limited resources out there and inadequate knowledge available, Stacie made it her personal mission to learn more about the dog psychology of rescue and street dogs and their behaviour issues.
-Then try to educate people, provide answers and hope to other dog owners who have been left feeling lost, exhausted, and confused about their dog’s behaviour.
-Stacie is committed to a lifetime of learning about dog psychology, behaviour and rehabilitation.
-Stacie plans on taking the examination to obtain a CPDT designation in 2016/2017.
+Then try to educate people, provide answers and hope to other dog owners who have been left feeling lost, exhausted, and confused about their dog’s behavior.
+Stacie is committed to a lifetime of learning about dog psychology, behavior and rehabilitation.
+Stacie plans on taking the examination to obtain a CPDT designation in 2017/2018.

 “Wow great idea, Stacie’s Urban Dogs!
 I can’t imagine a better person for the job”!